barbedStingray/the-vault/AbilityTypes.md

 If a card is active, the power is active.
 No lingering abilities without an active card.
 The only exception is board movement cards.
 They pop once and then done?

+Every time a card is played, it is called a drop.

 ## Board-Effects